SolomonGithu/edge-ai-behavioral-coaching-assistant/README.md

 ```

 > [!NOTE]
-> I focused on object detection and temporal aggregation rather than consumption tracking.
+> I focused on object detection and temporal aggregation of observations count rather than consumption tracking.
 For example, the application does not determine if a glass of water was picked, consumed and returned with less amount of water.
-This is the same case for detecting coffee mugs.
-The perception model simply detects visible objects and increments a counter over the observation duration.
+This is the same case for coffee mugs: detecting a mug does not mean that coffee was consumed.
+The perception model simply detects visible objects and records the observation.
 In future, there is need for advancing the activity recognition to distinguish the presence of an object and interactions with it.

 ## Hardware and Software Requirements